Part 17: Design Trajectories with Astrogator

 5. Select yellow.

-6. Click OK to close the Edit Segment dialog box.
+6. Click OK to confirm your changes and to close the Edit Segment dialog box.

 The Engine tab on a Maneuver segment defines the magnitude and the nature of the propulsion.
 The engine parameters specified on this tab are used primarily to define the maneuver direction when using a thruster set to seed a finite maneuver and to update the fuel mass.
 You can use Engine Model to quickly model the firing of a single engine.
 Use the Test Engine model you updated earlier.